 When children are young, parents and other caregivers are responsible for providing an environment that helps them maintain a lifestyle that is beneficial to their health.
 You can help your child by doing the following:

-- Be a positive role model for healthful eating and activity habits.
+- Be a positive role model for healthful eating and physical activity habits.

 - Provide a calm, reassuring atmosphere at regular meal and snack times.